In Pursuit of Interpretable, Fair and Accurate Machine Learning for Criminal Recidivism Prediction: Fairness

 \section{Fairness}

 In this section, we conduct a technical discussion of a small fraction of the various fairness definitions that have emerged recently, and an evaluation of how well the interpretable models satisfy them on the Kentucky data set.
-We first describe our rationale for selecting fairness definitions (calibration, balance for positive/negative class, and balanced group AUC).
+We first describe our rationale for selecting fairness definitions (calibration and balanced group AUC).
 Next, we evaluate how well the Arnold PSA, COMPAS, EBM (the best-performing interpretable models) and RiskSLIM (the most interpretable and most constrained models) satisfy these definitions on the two-year \texttt{general} recidivism and two-year \texttt{violent} recidivism problems in Kentucky.
-Finally, we discuss how current fairness-enforcement procedures interact with interpretability.
+Finally, we discuss how current fairness enforcement procedures interact with interpretability.

-\textbf{Major Findings:} Empirically, we found no egregious violations of the three fairness definitions (group calibration, BPC/BNC, and BG-AUC) for both interpretable machine learning models we assessed (EBM and RiskSLIM) for the \texttt{two-year} general recidivism problem on the Kentucky data set.
-We found that the Arnold NCA raw score violated one of the fairness definitions (BPC/BNC).
-Overall, we observed a larger gap in fairness (for all three fairness measures we examined) between the largest and smallest sensitive groups, than between black and white sensitive groups.
+\textbf{Major Findings:} Empirically, we found no violations of the fairness definitions (calibration and balanced group AUC) for both interpretable machine learning models we assessed (EBM and RiskSLIM) for the \texttt{two-year} general recidivism problem on the Kentucky data set.
+We found that the Arnold NCA raw score violated calibration at higher values of the score.
+Overall, we observed a larger gap in fairness for both fairness measures we examined between the largest and smallest sensitive groups, than between black and white sensitive groups.
 We also note that existing techniques to enforce fairness generally require non-interpretable transformations, and therefore do not work well with interpretable models.